paularynty/cub3d/development.md

 ## Development timeline

+### 12.3.2025

+- Moved 3D rendering logic to mlx_loop_hook for better FPS/smoother movement.
+- Started working on POV rotation with mouse.

 ### 11.3.2025

 - Textures render successfully so far.
 - Building logic to determine correct texture based on cardinal direction of a given wall.